imbo/imbo/docs/installation/configuration.rst

         // ...
     );

-More about how to achieve this in the :doc:`../develop/custom_database_adapters` section.
+More about how to achieve this in the :doc:`../develop/custom_adapters` chapter.

+.. _storage-configuration:

 Storage configuration - ``storage``
 -----------------------------------